DanielOfodile/E-commerce_website/README.md

 ## Usage
 To use the website, simply browse the product catalog and add items to your shopping cart.
-When you are ready to checkout, you initiate the process and wait for confirmation from an administrator.
+When you are ready to checkout, you can initiate the process and wait for confirmation from an administrator.
 You can also create a customer account to manage your orders and personal information.

 ## Contributing
 If you would like to contribute to the development of this website, please